|The Cottage||Self Catering||Saturday||1||4||1||Sitting area includes a comfortable day bed|

 Dvd player, iPod speaker, cd/radio, books and games.

-Large, exclusive terrace with bbq for al fresco dining, partially shaded by mature walnut tree and a pergola.
+Large, exclusive terrace with a barbecue for al fresco dining, partially shaded by a mature walnut tree and a pergola.
 Just a few steps away is a 12m x 5m swimming pool with sun-loungers (pool towels are provided).
 There is also a shaded area by the pool with comfortable seating.

 Off road parking is available.